-In the Western Asian art, no sign of representing and appreciation perspective can be observed.
+In the Western Asian art, no sign of representing and appreciation of perspective can be observed.
 It means that the works of art found in the ancient Middle East certify that the artists in this area did not know that, according to artistic tricks, it was possible to cause a kind of visual error, so that the viewer could imagine a three-dimensional space on a two-dimensional surface.
 One of the rare examples of this type of artistic manipulation is the stele of Hammurabi, the king of Babylonia.
 In this stele, the sculptor Babylonian has presented perspective for the first time.
-This characteristic is visible in all details of the images related to Hammurabi Shamash, especially in their faces, eyes, styling of hairs, heads and Shamash's horned hat.
-The latter mentioned characteristic has been created proficiently and incredibly that one supposes that it is a free-standing sculpture.
+This characteristic is visible in all details of the images related to Hammurabi and Shamash, especially in their faces, eyes, styling of hairs, heads and Shamash's horned hat.
+The latter mentioned characteristic has been created SO proficiently and incredibly that one supposes that it is a free-standing sculpture.
 But, this technique, not only did not change into a tradition in the Mesopotamian art, but also was forgotten, so that, for example, in the Assyrian Era, in both, Middle and Empire Periods, relief, in reality, was a two-dimensional art that was exercised on the surface of the stones.
-Therefore, the Assyrian reliefs could never go beyond the realm of being two-dimensional The art.

-a two-dimensional art.
-The only exception can be seen in the reliefs of the palace of Sargon II (721-704 B.C) at Khorsabad.
+Therefore, the Assyrian reliefs could never go beyond the realm of being 6 two-dimensional The a art. only exception can be seen in the reliefs of the palace of Sargon II (721-704 B.C) at been manipulated.

-Sydney Smith in his article on the wallstones found at the above-mentioned palace, at present are in the British Museum, has come to this conclusion that in that works a kind of perspective has been manipulated.
 One of these reliefs is a relief in two rows in which the collective movement of the tributaries in furry clothes, riding horses and camels is represented.
-In this scene, every person, his clothes and movement has been shown uniquely, and the locating position of the animals in a way that they are on different stairs is so obvious that the depth of the stone is unconsciously felt.
-But these example did not become widespread in the Assyrian, or in general, the Mesopotamian art, and could not go beyond the realm of being exceptions.
+In this scene, every person, his clothes and movement has been shown uniquely, and the locating position of the animals in a way that they are on different stairs is so obvious that the depth of the stone is unconsciously felt.7 But these example did not become widespread in the Assyrian, or in general, the Mesopotamian art, and could not go beyond the realm of being exceptions.